 A Secure Upper Denture secures your existing upper denture with dental implants.
 You’ll gain the same confidence in having natural teeth without the worry of loose dentures.

-Finally, the 4-Ever Smile Dental Implants.
+Finally, our Full Mouth Dental Implants.
 This method refers to all of the teeth in either the upper for lower jaw being supported by dental implants.
 This method is considered a permanent solution and will last upwards of 20 years with proper care.

 Osseointegration is important in the healing process.
 It is when the metal material of the dental implant and the bone surrounding the implant make a bond.
 Research suggests that the initial stability of the dental implant in the bone is more important than recovery time.
 The recovery time will differ depending on the person receiving the dental implants.
 The density of the bone where the dental implants are placed play into the recovery time as well.

 The aftercare for dental implants is similar to your everyday oral hygiene.
 Although, when using dental floss, you need to keep in mind that there is a more precarious blood supply to the gums and use caution as to not be too rough.
 The crown should be expected to need maintenance or repairs roughly every ten years.
 Some things that can affect that timeline is the position of the person’s mouth, the force from the surrounding teeth, and the restoration material used.
 Dentures used with dental implants will need to be looked at more frequently.
 Depending on the type of attachment you could be looking at the dentures needing to be changed or refreshed every one to two years.